RoyIvia/aws-portfolio/README.md

 > **Designing secure, scalable, resilient, and intelligent cloud solutions on AWS.**

-This repository is a portfolio of AWS solutions designed from a **Cloud Solutions Architect perspective**, demonstrating how business and technical requirements can be translated into production-oriented cloud architectures.
+This repository is a portfolio of AWS solutions designed from a **Cloud Solutions Architect perspective**, demonstrating how business and technical requirements translate into production-ready cloud architectures.

-My primary areas of focus are:

-* **Cloud Architecture**
-* **Cloud Security**
-* **Generative AI & Agentic AI**

 The projects in this portfolio  focus on the architectural decisions behind a solution: requirements analysis, system design, security, networking, scalability, resilience, governance, cost optimisation, implementation, and operational considerations.